GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-intertidal/_details.md

   - `NaN`
 :::

-The lowest observed tide dataset maps the lowest satellite-observed tide (LOT) of the satellite time series at each pixel during the analysis epoch, based on the Ensemble Tidal Modelling.
+The lowest observed tide dataset maps the lowest satellite-observed tide (LOT) of the satellite time series at each pixel during the analysis epoch, based on [Ensemble Tidal Modelling](#ensemble-tidal-modelling).

 #### DEA Intertidal highest observed tide